isc-projects/kea/doc/sphinx/arm/hooks-lease-cmds.rst

 all configured subnets.
 Also, the ``subnet-id`` parameter may be omitted.
 If not specified, leases from all subnets are wiped.

-Note: not all backends support this command.
+Note: currently only memfile lease storage supports this command.

 .. _command-lease4-resend-ddns: